Skip to Main Content

 Overdues

 Patrons will be sent an automated reminder email when an item they have checked out will be due in three days.
 Patrons will be sent automated overdue notices by email when an item they have checked out becomes one day overdue, two weeks overdue, and five weeks overdue.
 The five-week overdue email will be the patrons final notice before the ILL department begins the process of billing the patron for lost book charges.
 If an overdue item is not returned within six weeks of becoming overdue, the ILL department will contact the borrowing library to request an invoice for lost book charges.
 Once an invoice is received, the patron will be billed and held responsible for whatever cost the lending library has deemed appropriate.
-Overdue items may still be returned after a patron is billed; however, it is up to the discretion of the lending library to accept the return or require payment.
+Overdue items may still be returned after a patron is billed; however, it is up to the discretion of the lending library whether they will accept the return or require payment.

 If there is any reason why a patron is unable to return their ILL item on time, this should be communicated to ILL staff as soon as possible.
 Patrons that have mistakenly taken an ILL book home over semester break may arrange for the item to be shipped back to Bertrand Library using a trackable service.
 Extenuating circumstances such as illness or travel will delay billing for lost items as long as the patron remains in contact with ILL staff and provides an expected return date.